MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-app-policies-get-started.md

 # Get started with app policies

 Policies for app governance are a way to implement proactive and reactive alerts and automatic remediation for your specific needs for app compliance in your organization.
-You can create policies in app governance to manage OAuth apps in Azure AD, Google and Salesforce.
+You can create policies in app governance to manage OAuth apps in Microsoft Entra ID, Google and Salesforce.

 There are two types of policies in app governance: